pendo-io/pendo-mobile-sdk/android/pnddocs/xamarin_maui-android.md

 -------------

 ### Step 4.
 Verify Installation
 1. Using Visual Studio: Run the app and search in the device log for:
     `Pendo SDK was successfully integrated and connected to the server.`
-2. Click to go through a <a href="#" data-start-verification>verification process</a> for the SDK integration.
+2. In the Pendo UI, under your app's subscription settings, click the Install Settings tab, and look for the Start Verification button.
+Follow instructions there to make sure you have integrated correctly.
-3. Confirm that you can see your app under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a> as Integrated.
+3. Confirm that you can see your app as Integrated under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a>.

 -------------